2021 in review

 It was a massive undertaking, taking hundreds of hours over almost four months, but totally worth it.
 I’m looking forward to adding new features to the web app, and am thinking about building a native iOS app.

 I’ve worked for multiple clients this year, and most of the projects were interesting and fun to work on.
 Sadly I also encountered my worst client of all time this year.
 A big reason why I became a freelancer was to be able to choose my own clients and projects, and sometimes you just pick the wrong one.
 Something you thought was going to be amazing to work on turns out to be absolutely horrible.
 In this case I fled after just a month - the fourth iOS developer to ditch the project in just six months turns out (that should tell you something).
-And the client got so angry with me leaving after a month that he refused to pay me for that the time I was there.
+And the client got so angry with me leaving after a month that he refused to pay me for the time that I was there.
 Those kinds of fights are definitely the dark side of being a freelancer, but luckily very uncommon.
 I’m now working as a freelancer for over five years and have only had two bad experiences so far.
 Knock on wood.

 I should really write a separate article about life as a freelancer, since multiple of mentees have been asking about that as well.
 Which brings me to…